 About Mundus Urbano

-Mundus Urbano (MU) is an interdisciplinary Master of Science programme specialising in International Cooperation and Urban Development, jointly offered by four European universities.
+Mundus Urbano (MU) is an interdisciplinary Master of Science programme specialising in International Cooperation in Urban Development, jointly offered by four European universities, with the support of the Erasmus+ programme of the European Union (Erasmus Mundus Master Course, EMMC).
 It addresses the dynamic challenges faced throughout the world due to rapid urbanisation processes.

 For the first time in human history, more than half of the world's population lives in cities, a number which is expected to reach 6.4 billion people by 2050.
 This means that the urban population will double in the coming decades, whereas the urban built-up area will triple.

 In developing countries, particularly, this scenario is associated with a poor management of the urban expansion and insufficient delivery of infrastructure and public services, which lead to severe poverty, diseases, high child mortality, low literacy rates, high social inequality and violence.
 Developing countries are also more likely to suffer from climate change, natural disasters, environmental problems, destruction of cultural heritage, political crisis and war, not mention a lack of economic competitiveness to finance urban expansion and counter associated problems.
 Not only do they face the largest growth challenges, but also the largest capacity and resource gap.